stabilaprotocol/documentation-en/docs/clients/wallet-cli.md

 The account TRGhNNfnmgLegT4zHNjEqDSADjgmnHvubJ gives the owner access to itself, active access to TNhXo1GbRNCuorvYu5JFWN3m2NYr9QQpVR and TKwhcDup8L2PH5r6hxp5CQvQzZqJLmKvZP.
 Active access will need signatures from both accounts in order to take effect.
-If the account is not a witness, it's not necessary to set witness_permission, otherwise an error will occur.
+If the account is not a executive, it's not necessary to set executive_permission, otherwise an error will occur.
 ```